 A fire drill is a tool used to train personnel and building occupants on evacuation procedures and to evaluate evacuation performance.
 NYU conducts fire drills in academic buildings and dormitories as required by the Fire Department of New York (FDNY).
 NYU conducts three fire drills per academic year in each academic building and four fire drills per year in dormitories with fire alarms.
 Office buildings with more than 100 people have two drills per year.
 See NYU's Fire Drills Policy (.DOC) for further details.

 It is unlawful to operate a laboratory or storage room in which flammable liquids, flammable solids, flammable gases, oxidizing materials, explosive materials, unstable or reactive chemicals are used in testing, research, experimental or instructional work, without a permit from the FDNY Fire Commissioner.

 If your lab or storage area contains chemicals in quantities that meet of exceed one or more of the following criteria, you must have a permit for that area:

-Click here (PDF) or more information on what the Fire Department looks for during a permit inspection.
+Click here (.DOC) or more information on what the Fire Department looks for during a permit inspection.

 The New York City Fire Department (FDNY) requires that a Certificate of Fitness (C of F) holder be present whenever a laboratory is operating, including evenings and weekends.
 NYU research labs are subject to announced and unannounced FDNY inspections and the absence of a C of F holder during an inspection will result in issuance of a Notice of Violation with possible civil penalties.
 Thus for safety and compliance, as many lab personnel as possible should obtain a C of F.